 Another influential 7th grade teacher was a person whose name almost never comes up in reminiscences with friends: Mr. MacDowell.
 He was our composition teacher -- yes, composition was a class apart from English! -- and we wrote all the time.
 All.
 The.
 Time.
 It was for me a very good thing.

-And how could I not remember my 7th grade math teacher, Mrs. Reyburn?
+And how could I forget my 7th grade math teacher, Mrs. Reyburn?
 I do remember once frustrating her a little bit: We were brainstorming, coming up with a hypothesis (of course, as 7th graders we didn’t call it that!), then testing the hypothesis.
 I still remember other students eagerly working, then approaching her with their evidence that the hypothesis worked.
 Me?
 I sat there, trying to think up evidence that would show it didn’t work.
 When I found that non-example I was looking for, I showed her my work, expecting that the exercise would be over for the entire class.
 I don’t quite remember how she did it, but she did manage to praise me for my work and make me feel good ... while keeping me dummied up so that I didn’t ruin her lesson plan for the day!
 It still makes me laugh.

 My 8th grade teacher, Miss Bryner, deepened my love of folk tales.
 I still have the “book” that I created as a class project.